adaptris-labs/interlok-hpcc-interop/README.md

 ## Quickstart

+Create a file __src/main/interlok/config/variables-local.properties.hostname__; where hostname is the name of your machine; you can use `variables-local.properties` if you wish, but the *hostname* variant is auto excluded in the git ignore (so you won't check your secret keys in!)

+* On Windows that will be the value of COMPUTERNAME environment variable
+* On Linux that will be the HOSTNAME env variarable
+* On Mac; the HOSTNAME environment variable isn't always defined...

-Create a file __src/main/interlok/variables-local.properties.[hostname]__; this is where you'll store all your secret keys...
+This is where you'll store all your secret keys...

 ```
 amazon.access.key=My_Access_Key